 Ways to Celebrate National Pencil Day

 National Pencil Day offers a chance to reconnect with this timeless tool.
-From creative projects to nostalgic moments, here are some fun ways to celebrate:
+Here are some fun ways to celebrate:

 • Sketch Something New: Grab a pencil and sketch a favorite scene, person, or object.
 It’s a relaxing way to spark creativity.
 Challenge yourself to try a new drawing technique or experiment with shading to make your artwork pop.